-AirFareWatchdog.com just came out another list of the world's most thrilling airports.
+AirFareWatchdog.com just came out with another list of the world's most thrilling airports.

 Sea Ice Runway in Antarctica is unpaved, and there's a chance the ice could crack under the weight of an airplane—which is downright terrifying.
 In fact, a few years ago, the runway was melting, so flights scheduled to land there were cancelled or rerouted.
 Now, pilots are advised to avoid landing too heavily and to try not to sink more than 10 inches into the ice.
 With a vehicle as big and heavy as an airplane, that seems like a tough challenge for any pilot!